EpicEric/sandhole/CONTRIBUTING.md

 If possible, make sure that your changes pass all tests and linting/formatting checks before creating a pull request by running `just test` and `just clippy`, respectively.
 This should ensure that your PR will pass the CI pipeline.

 Please add a short description of any user-facing changes to the top of [CHANGELOG.md](./CHANGELOG.md), under the "Unreleased" section (or create one if it does not exist).
-The changelog should adhere to [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and it must emphasize any breaking changes.
-Also, update the [features.md page](./book/src/features.md) of the book accordingly.
+The changelog must adhere to [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and it must emphasize any breaking changes.

-If you're adding or modifying a command line option, run `just cli`, manually format the contents output to `cli.html` (i.e. by wrapping long lines and removing trailing whitespace), and update the [cli.md page](./book/src/cli.md) of the book accordingly.
+If you're adding or modifying a command line option, run `just cli` to update the book.
+This requires you to have `nix` installed.